dsantos-lean/MyClean/iteration_2.md

-# Actual iteration-2 board, (see chapters 3 and 4), add your start and end dates
+# Actual iteration-2 board, (see chapters 3 and 4), 29/03/2025 to 13/04/2025

 Checklist:
 1. github entry timestamps
 2. User stories are correct: see p39

-* Assumed Velocity FROM iteration-1: ??
+* Assumed Velocity FROM iteration-1: 14.5 Story Points (per week) = 29 Story Points - based off of iteration 1 where we had 2 active developers
-* Number of developers: ??
+* Number of developers: 4
+* Working days in this iteration: 11 days
-* Total estimated amount of work: YY days
+* Total estimated amount of work: 13 + 10  days or

 User stories or tasks (see chapter 4):
 1. [user_story_01_Register And Create Profile](https://github.com/dsantos-lean/MyClean-copy/blob/main/user_stories/user_story_01_RegisterAndCreateProfile.md), priority 10, 1 day